FrankPujo/Fulmen/README.md

 - receiving curios information about thunderstorms and guides to follow when you are in a thunderstorm
 - creating JSON files to store the user datas to track all the thunder that he saw and registered
 - creating SQL tables to store better the sentences to print with the .lua code and updating them more easily

+We currently have 4 possible logos, two will probably will be discarded.
+One logo will probably become the App Icon.
+The other one will be used for a name-logo with one of the following fonts: Futura; Atami; Funky Nouveau JNL (probably not the last because it'not free)

 Contacs:
 Stack Overflow (frankpujo)